An SQL text by Erland Sommarskog, SQL Server MVP Latest revision 2008-09-28.

 With the old ANSI syntax for the FROM clause, it was a bit too easy to write things like:

-That is, you could accidently have an extra table in your FROM clause that formed a cartesian product with the rest of the query.
+That is, you could accidently have an extra table in your FROM clause that formed a Cartesian product with the rest of the query.
 With the newer syntax with JOIN and ON, the risk for this debacle is removed since you have to explicitly specify CROSS JOIN if you want it.
 Unfortunately, you can still do this mistake:

-SELECT a.col1, b.col2 FROM a JOIN b ON a.keycol = a.keycol
+JOIN b ON a.keycol = a.keycol

 I don't know about you, but I do it often enough to want SQL Server to tell me about it.